KartikSalian/Titanic_survival_prediction/README.md

 # Titanic_survival_prediction
+•	Python libraries used are pandas, matplotlib, seaborn, sklearn.
-ML model to predict whether or not the passenger who boarded the RMS Titanic would survive.
+• ML model to predict whether or not the passenger who boarded the RMS Titanic would survive.